alan-turing-institute/vehicle-grid-integration-webapp-private/infrastructure/README.md

 | REGISTRY_PASSWORD               | Password for Azure Container Registry | registry_password   |
 | REGISTRY_URL                    | URL Azure Container Registry          | registry_url        |
 | AZURE_STATIC_WEB_APPS_API_TOKEN | API Key for Static WebSite            | static_site_api_key |

-We can ask terraform to provide to give the secrets.

 You need to trigger both GitHub actions, and they should then deploy to Azure.
 We also need to provide the hostname of the api to the frontend.
 You can use this commit to trigger the actions.